Here Be Dragons Episode 7

 “Did I say you could speak?
 Be quiet, boy, and listen!”

 “The young woman you drool over is the third child of a Younger House – a tiny business, compared to House Brassard – and their board has no seat for her.
 Her parents likely spent most of their Temple loan to afford her military commission, otherwise she’d be making a living as a musician or artist, what?
 But she’s lucky – she can choose which service to join.
-You, however, have no choice in your future: as my only heir, your inescapable destiny is to become the next Design Master of House Brassard when I return to dust.
-I’ve invested too much in your technical education to let you waste it in pointless, aimless research.”
+You, however, have no choice in your future: as my only heir, your inescapable destiny is to become the next Design Master of House Brassard when I return to Dust.
+I’ve invested too much in your technical education to let you waste it in pointless, aimless reading.”

 Making tea and sharpening graphite markers constituted a technical education?
 Prentyze fought to keep this particular resentment off his face.

-“Whether you see it or not, you’re in a privileged position compared to her.
-Unlikely though it appears now, if you hone your wits you might become Master of the House one day and occupy the Brassard seat on the Council of Waldemar.
+“Whether you see it or not, you’re in a privileged position compared to her, what?
+Unlikely though it appears now, if you hone your wits you might become Master of the House one day and thus occupy the Brassard seat on the Council of Waldemar.
 You’d have power and influence across the entire city state by virtue of thousands of votes at your command to use, buy or sell.
 In preparation for this, you need to wise-up about politics; she does not.
 House Brassard’s influence over the Council is expensive to maintain – votes don’t buy themselves, what?
 Councillors from Younger Houses, like House Anluan, are wetting themselves in their eagerness to see it broken, or at least weakened.
 They aren’t the cuddly puppies you’d like Flammia Anluan to be.
 They are vicious terriers snapping at our heels, ready to tear us apart if we falter.
 Now, I’ve done what I can today to pull one of those terrier’s teeth, but one day they’ll be circling you, and you need to learn how to deal with that.”

 So the old bastard had destroyed Flammia to keep Prentyze trapped?
 He would never forgive his father for this.